-Persons wishing to be admitted to the Nebraska Indian Community College must complete the following:
+Persons 16 years of age or older wishing to be admitted to the Nebraska Indian Community College must complete the following:

-- Submit a complete admission application: - A \$50.00 one-time, non-refundable student services fee will be billed to the student account.
-A \$40.00 discount will be given if a \$10.00 cash payment is made on or before registration to the business office. - Submit an official copy of high school or GED transcripts. - Submit a copy of tribal I.D., or parent CDIB and copy of birth certificate for dependency status. - Student Aid prior to registration. - The above admission procedures pertain to all student admissions.
+- Submit a complete admission application - A \$50.00 one-time, non-refundable student services fee will be billed to the student account.
+A \$40.00 discount will be given if a \$10.00 cash payment is made on or before registration to the business office. - Submit an official copy of high school or GED transcripts. - Submit a copy of tribal I.D., or parent CDIB and copy of birth certificate for dependency status. - Complete the FAFSA prior to registration. - The above admission procedures pertain to all student admissions.

-All admission applications and forms are available at all sites or www.thenicc.edu.
+All admission applications and forms are available at all sites, or you can begin the process online by clicking here.
 The Free Application for Federal Student Aid is available at www.fafsa.ed.gov.